-18. Tropical Slaw: This delightful mix of citrus and and cabbages would be a great accompaniment to fish.
+18. Tropical Slaw: This delightful mix of citrus and cabbages would be a great accompaniment to fish.

-19. Creamy Kale Salad with Capers and Hazelnuts: Kale, capers, hazelnuts and host of other ingredients compose this well-built salad with a multitude of flavors and textures.
+19. Creamy Kale Salad with Capers and Hazelnuts: Kale, capers, hazelnuts, and host of other ingredients compose this well-built salad with a multitude of flavors and textures.

 20. Pomegranate Salad with Berry Vinaigrette: This salad is packed with the bright refreshing flavors of pomegranate and complimented by balsamic and berry vinaigrette.

-Passover is great time to be creative and transform your favorite dairy recipes.
+Passover is a great time to be creative and transform your favorite dairy recipes.
 A dairy lunch or dinner can be very refreshing the day after a heavy seder meal.

 21. Baked Goat Cheese with Ricotta and Sweet Roasted Tomatoes: Consider it a soufflé without the chametz!

-22. Goat Cheese and Spinach Quinoa Cakes: You can substitute for shredded white or sweet potatoes if you don't eat quinoa on passover
+22. Goat Cheese and Spinach Quinoa Cakes: You can substitute for shredded white or sweet potatoes if you don't eat quinoa on Passover

 23. Parmesan Crisps: Add these cheesy crisps to transform a simple salad, or try the crisps as a salty, creamy snack!